Why Blackout Curtains Seem Worse at Night (It’s Not What You Think)

 Not every situation is fixable with small adjustments.
 Consider replacing your curtains if any of the following are true:

-- The panels are too narrow: If you can’t achieve meaningful center overlap, you’ll keep seeing a bright seam at night.
+- The panels are too narrow: If you cannot achieve meaningful center overlap, you will keep seeing a bright seam at night.

 - The curtains are too short: If the top or bottom consistently exposes the window area, light will continue to spill in.

-- The rod can’t be positioned well: Some windows need outside-mount coverage or wider extensions that your setup can’t support.
+- The rod cannot be positioned well: Some windows need outside-mount coverage or wider extensions that your setup cannot support.

 - Your environment has strong light pollution: If you face bright streetlights or signage, you may need full-coverage, custom-fit solutions rather than incremental fixes.